 On HTTPS listeners, Nginx negotiates HTTP/2 during the TLS handshake with ALPN, so browsers that advertise h2 switch automatically while older clients keep using HTTP/1.1 without a separate site configuration.

-The syntax now depends on the installed Nginx version.
-The dedicated http2 directive appeared in 1.25.1, while older builds still require the listen ... http2 parameter, so the safest flow is to check the running version first, update the existing TLS server block on port 443, test with nginx -t, and then verify negotiation from a client.
+The syntax depends on the installed Nginx version and build options.
+The standalone http2 directive appeared in 1.25.1, while older builds still require the listen ... http2 parameter, so the safest flow is to check the running version first, update the existing TLS server block on port 443, test with nginx -t, and then verify negotiation from a client.

 Related: How to improve Nginx performance